 The PhD in Medieval Studies normally takes six years to complete.
 It requires two years of coursework, a qualifying exam, and dissertation prospectus, in addition to the dissertation itself, which is expected to be a monograph-length work of original scholarship.
 It is fully funded; students will teach for at least two years as part of their funding package.

 The MA in Medieval Studies is a freestanding one-year terminal degree.
 It requires students to successfully complete six or seven courses at the graduate level, with the option of a directed research project.
 It is not a prerequisite for the PhD, and students must provide their own funding.
+The Program will not be accepting MA applications in 2025.

 The Program’s range and diversity is among its greatest strengths.
 Accordingly, we particularly invite applications from those whose personal backgrounds or research interests have historically been under-represented in the American academy or in the field of Medieval Studies.